 Near 2001 i started sharing my learning and experience in Electronics Engineering on Blogs and Newsletters.
 One of the Successful eMag and electronic email magazine ran for five years.
 I lost interest later in the email mag, and this magazine just morphed into a dozen or more Tech Blogs that run today.

 From the feedback i got, it has helped engineers and enthusiasts worldwide in Electronic Product Design.

 My knowledge is limited to my experience, observation, perception, learning and beliefs, but i have to express my views freely.
-These posts are mirrored in design devices.

 Tech Points to Note